 Having checked my lease I have discovered that there are only 62 years remaining on my flat in Bridlington.
 I now want to extend my lease but my landlord is absent.
 What should I do?

 On the basis that you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
 This will enable the lease to be extended by the magistrate.
 You will be obliged to demonstrate that you have done all that could be expected to find the lessor.
 For most situations a specialist would be helpful to conduct investigations and to produce a report which can be used as proof that the freeholder is indeed missing.
 It is advisable to get professional help from a property lawyer in relation to investigating the landlord’s absence and the application to the County Court overseeing Bridlington.

-I inherited a ground floor flat in Bridlington, conveyancing having been completed in 1999.
-Can you give me give me an indication of the likely cost of a lease extension?
-Similar flats in Bridlington with an extended lease are worth £197,000.
-The average or mid-range amount of ground rent is £55 invoiced annually.
-The lease finishes on 21st October 2076
+I am the registered owner of a 2 bed flat in Bridlington, conveyancing having been completed 6 years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Corresponding properties in Bridlington with an extended lease are worth £260,000.
+The ground rent is £45 invoiced annually.
+The lease comes to an end on 21st October 2096

-With 55 years unexpired the likely cost is going to range between £31,400 and £36,200 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 75 years left to run the likely cost is going to be between £8,600 and £9,800 as well as professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide the actual costs without more comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before getting professional advice.